fogus/spiel/pyramidenspiel/cydonia/README.markdown

 ![base-res](https://raw.githubusercontent.com/fogus/spiel/master/pyramidenspiel/cydonia/graphics/base-res.png)

-If the base colors are the same then the middle of the tree is compared.
+If the base colors are the same then the middle of the tree is compared:

 ![]()